 If you are 18 years of age or older, you may be a good candidate for LASIK as long as your overall medical status and the health of your eye is satisfactory.
 You should also have vision errors (nearsightedness, farsightedness or astigmatism) that fall within the FDA-approved range and have had a stable prescription for the past 12-18 months.
 You would not be a good candidate if you have cataracts that have not been treated, a vision condition called keratoconus (an abnormal thinning of the cornea) or any ocular disease that is not controlled.
-For a complete list of contraindications, please speak with a patient counselor.
+For a complete list of contraindications, please speak with one of our LASIK counselors.

-To understand the difference between All-Laser LASIK and traditional LASIK, you first have to understand that laser vision correction is a two-step process.
+To understand the difference between All Laser LASIK and traditional LASIK, you first have to understand that laser vision correction is a two-step process.
 The first step involves creating a small flap on the surface of the cornea.
 To do this, traditional LASIK uses a mechanical surgical blade called a microkeratome.
-All-Laser LASIK uses a femtosecond laser.
-All-Laser LASIK is sometimes called blade-free LASIK.
+All Laser LASIK uses a femtosecond laser to create the flap.
+All Laser LASIK is sometimes called blade-free LASIK.
 The femtosecond laser creates a corneal flap that has a more consistent thickness.
 A corneal flap made with a blade can vary from 100 to 200 microns, whereas the laser can create a 100-micron flap every single time to within +/- 10 microns.
-Additionally, All-Laser LASIK eliminates the possible complications of the microkeratome blade, making it a safer, blade-free LASIK procedure with a faster healing time.
+Additionally, All Laser LASIK eliminates the possible complications of the microkeratome blade, making it a safer, blade-free LASIK procedure with a faster healing time.

 After the corneal flap is temporarily moved aside, the surgeon uses an excimer laser to reshape the cornea based on the patient’s prescription.
 Once the reshaping is complete, the surgeon moves the corneal flap back into place and the flap begins healing immediately without stitches.

-No, PRK, is an earlier form of laser vision correction that does not require a corneal flap, and can technically be called all-laser vision correction.
-But, only LASIK using the femtosecond laser is the blade-free, All-Laser LASIK that offers superior results with improved safety and reduced potential for complications.
+No. PRK, an earlier form of laser vision correction, does not require a corneal flap and can technically be called all laser vision correction.
+But, only LASIK, using the femtosecond laser, is the blade-free, All Laser LASIK that offers superior results with improved safety and reduced potential for complications.

 PRK is generally considered the forerunner to LASIK.
 PRK involves the use of a laser on the surface of the eye without creating a corneal flap.
 It takes longer to heal when compared to LASIK.
 LASIK is usually considered the treatment of choice because it offers less discomfort, faster recovery of vision, and less risk of corneal scarring.
 It also offers a wider range of correction.